-Workplace bullying is a very real problem.
-People like you and me deal with the brutal effects of psychological mistreatment every day.
-Someone recently asked the following, very important question.
-It is important to share the question and my answer to TPG Blog readers.
+Workplace bullying is a real problem.
+Workers deal with the brutal effects of psychological mistreatment every day.

 I have some questions on workplace bullying.
-From the websites and advice given by many advocates, the victim is told to leave his/her job if things don’t improve.
+From the websites and advice given by many advocates, the victim is told to leave their job if things don’t improve.
 Why?
 It would seem there is an inequity here.
-The victim is punished financially for being victimized by his/her coworker.
-What legislation has been introduced (and not passed) that protects a victim’s rights?
+The victim is punished financially for being victimized by their coworker.
+Also, what legislation has been introduced (and not passed) that protects a victim’s rights?

-What should I do?
-One might think going to Human Resources would help you resolve the problem.
-In most cases the bully has political power and influence and Human Resources has overwhelming sided with bullies and management, rather than the target of abuse.
+Beware of Human Resources: One might think going to Human Resources would help you resolve the problem.
+In most cases the bully has political power and influence and Human Resources will likely side with the bully, rather than the target of abuse.
 HR will likely turn their back on targets unless the abuse is tied to illegal discrimination.